milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/partners.md

 Merchants that use your services

 Shopify Partners provide a range of critical services to our merchants.
 When merchants sign up to use your services (for example, when they install an app you have developed), we will provide you with their personal information on the merchant’s instruction.
 When we do this, we are acting on behalf of our merchants.
-It is your responsibility to protect our merchant’s personal information and process it safely and securely in accordance with applicable law, our Partner Program Agreement, API License &amp; Terms of Use and any other terms governing other Shopify services you may use.
+It is your responsibility to protect our merchant’s personal information and process it safely and securely in accordance with applicable law, our Partner Program Agreement, API License & Terms of Use and any other terms governing other Shopify services you may use.
 Shopify also requires you to provide merchants with a clear and transparent privacy policy to help them understand your privacy practices, and how you use the personal information they provide you.
 If you develop an app that you would like to list on Shopify’s App Store, that app will also require a privacy policy.
 To help you with this, we have prepared a template App Privacy Policy that you can use as a starting point to help explain what information you collect, and how you use and disclose that information.